As a photographer, you should know your rights. And set the terms of any photography job in writing. This is where your

 5. Copyright Ownership and Transfer of Use Rights

-This is a very important section because it could have huge impact in the future if a dispute arises.
+This is a very important section because it could have a huge impact in the future if a dispute arises.

 You will want to retain copyright and grant your client use rights.
 This means you own the photo, but they have your permission to use it.

-When you have a client wanting to use the photos for an ad campaign or a product label, that’s when you definitely want to look at getting more detailed with what rights are granted and for how long.
+Sometimes a client will want to use the photos for an ad campaign or a product label.
+That’s when you want to look at getting more detailed with what rights they have and for how long.

-In the end, you as the artist should decide what you’re comfortable doing and giving in exchange for payment.
+In the end, you decide what you’re comfortable doing and giving in exchange for payment.

 4. Property or Model Releases

-Property and model releases are needed so that you can show the photos to the public.
+You need property and model releases to show the photos to the public.
 This is especially crucial in our culture driven by social media and online branding!

 A property release is to show private property, such as a home or pet.
 Yes, pets are property in this case.

 Some photographers choose to charge an additional fee if the client does not agree to sign a release.

 Open communication is key, though.
-If you clearly communicate to your clients where you plan on using the images, it’ll help you build trust with them.
+Tell your clients where you plan on using the images.
+It’ll help you build trust with them.
 And in most cases, I’ve found that clients are happy to oblige!

 3. Liability Limitations

-This section talks about what happens in case of damages or inability to perform a job due to things beyond your control.
-This can include things like injury, illness, Acts of God, or digital files getting lost.
+This section talks about what happens in case of damages.
+Or the inability to perform a job due to things beyond your control.
+This can include things like injury, illness, acts of God, or digital files getting lost.

 This section will talk about what you agree to do in these cases, and what the client can expect to receive.
-Often this will involve returning a retainer to the client or finding a suitable photographer for last-minute replacement.
+Often this will involve returning a retainer to the client.
+Or finding a suitable photographer for a last-minute replacement.

 2. Post-Production and Editing

 This circles back to the general topic of use rights.
-It goes a bit further to touch on how your images can be used and if any further edits can be applied to them.
+It touches on how clients can use your images.
+And if they can apply any further edits to them.